azfarsyed/cse15l-lab-reports/lab1.md

 * `cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/`
 * `cat /home/linux/ieng6/cs15lwi23/public/hello.txt`

 Here is the ls -lat command.
-It sdljfsdjfk
+It lists the files and folders of everything in "lat" path

 <img src = "images/lslatcommand.png" width = "500">

-Here is the ls -a command.
-It
+Here is the cd wavelet command.
+It changes the directory to wavelet

 <img src = "images/lsacommand.png" width = "500">